 CBD uses a very popular pathway in the liver called the P450 pathway.

 Over 60% of common medications also use this pathway.

 For this reason, it's best to take CBD at least 4 hours away from medication.

 You can learn all about taking CBD with medications here.

-Of course, work with your doctor for any supplement.
+Of course, work with your doctor or naturopath for any supplement.

 CBD and THC safety differences

 Look, there are 1000's of websites that see CBD as a stepping stone to Cannabis popularity.